 Luckily at this point, and after a horrific 2017, firms have started to take cybersecurity seriously, and have found in new technologies some answers.
-As a result, these growing concerns about cybersecurity have brought us more security solutions.
+As a result, these growing concerns about cybersecurity have brought us more security solutions for both computers and smartphone (and you can click here to learn more about how you can keep specifically your smartphone secure).
 Software, firewalls and antivirus systems have been benefited by recent developments in Artificial Intelligence, adaptive authentication, blockchain technology and the Internet of things, to name few, in this never-ending cat-and-mouse cybersecurity race.
 Thus all eyes are now fixed on Intelligent Security, Blockchain and IoT tools.

 What trends do we expect to see more in 2019 in terms of cybersecurity?
 And are they truly ready for the challenge?

 The rise of “intelligent security” will certainly happen.
 This term has been around for the past few years, but now we’re finally seeing it come to fruition in specific tools.
 This term includes a whole array of different technologies, from AI to the Cloud, although working in parallel to become a whole security system itself.
 It can be defined as a protective shield capable of learning and adapting through data to external threats.